metauni/metauni.github.io/index.md

 You should notice almost transparent zones near floating white billboards or other points of interest.
 Those zones, when entered, will transition your Discord into an appropriate location-specific voice channel.
 Leaving the zone will not remove you from the channel, so feel free to take a walk and pick some apples...

+## Events

+Upcoming events:

+* Talk by [Adam Dorr](http://www.adamdorr.com/about/) on energy policy.
+* Talk by [Daniel Murfet](http://www.therisingsea.org) on deep learning theory.
+* Talk by Ziling Ye on Chinese history.

 ## Setup

 Here's how this is currently setup, so you can replicate it and make your own node.